What is ergonomics or human factors?

 Designing for people optimises efficiency, comfort and safety for individuals while also enhancing the performance of the whole work system.
 There are multiple factors to consider so it is helpful having an ergonomist providing clarity on the range of relevant issues and making recommendations for prioritised remedial actions.

-Certified and New Zealand Human Factors and Ergonomics professionals (CNZHFE) have met the requirements of the Professional Affairs Board of the NZ Human Factors and Ergonomics Society.
+Certified New Zealand Human Factors and Ergonomics professionals (CNZHFE) have met the requirements of the Professional Affairs Board of the NZ Human Factors and Ergonomics Society.

 This includes having a relevant university qualification, completion of post-graduate education in ergonomics, one-year of supervised training and two years full-time practice in the field of ergonomics and meeting a number of practice criteria that are re-assessed every three years.

-An Associate New Zealand Human Factors and Ergonomics (Assoc NZHFE) has completed the educational and supervised training components required for full certification.
+An Associate New Zealand Human Factors and Ergonomics Professional (Assoc NZHFE) has completed the educational and supervised training components required for full certification.

 All ergonomists on the certification scheme must abide by a Code of Conduct (which is based on the code from the International Ergonomics Association).

 More information is also available on the NZ Human Factors and Ergonomics Society website.